-MUSSOORIE FOREST SCHOOL: BODY/MIND/SPIRIT/ LEARNING IN NATURE
+MUSSOORIE FOREST SCHOOL: LEARNING IN NATURE

-Nestled in an emerald valley and surrounded by ‘deodar’ trees on all sides, is a unique forest school for little children – kindergarten to 2nd grade – of the Mussourie region in Uttarkhand, India.
+Nestled in an emerald valley and surrounded by ‘deodar’ trees on all sides, is a building in the works – plans for a unique forest school for little children – kindergarten to 2nd grade – of the Mussourie region in Uttarkhand, India.
 The key vision of this ‘forest school’ is that learning, at best, is about creative self-discovery and it happens optimally for children through immersion in, and spontaneous interaction with, a pure natural environment such as a forest.
 In open spaces like forests, children learn with active engagement and uniquely quickened senses, using all their motor skills and imagination to navigate a web of relationships to each other and to the natural world.
 They come alive on deeper levels of body and mind and grow in confidence and trust through daily interactions with an open-air world of creative energies and living beings.

 ‘Aranyaka Upanishad’ Forest School: